plunderludics/unity-hawk/README.md

 UnityHawk uses a custom fork of BizHawk which is here: https://github.com/plunderludics/bizhawk/tree/unity-hawk

 After building that project copy `EmuHawk.exe` and the `dll/` directory into the `BizHawk/` directory within this package.

+## Contact
+If you want help setting up the tool, or you are interested in contributing, feel free to join our discord: https://discord.gg/ATJSh8W8dp.
+Github issues also welcome.